wsargent/docker-cheat-sheet/README.md

 EXPOSE <CONTAINERPORT>
 ```

-But note that EXPOSE does not expose the port itself, only `-p` will do that.
-To expose the container's port on your localhosts port:
+But note that EXPOSE does expose the port only to other containers.
+To expose the container's port on your localhosts port use `-p`:

 ```
 iptables -t nat -A DOCKER -p tcp --dport <LOCALHOSTPORT> -j DNAT --to-destination <CONTAINERIP>:<PORT>